jmcardon/tsec/docs/src/main/tut/docs/http4s-auth.md

 1. Signed Cookie Authentication (Stateful)
 2. Encrypted and Signed Cookie Authentication (Stateless and Stateful)
-3. JWT using HS256, HS384 and HS512 (Stateless and Stateful)
+3. JWT using HS256, HS384 and HS512 (Stateless and Stateful, unencrypted and encrypted user IDs)
 4. Bearer Tokens using `SecureRandomId`

 In general, to use an authenticator, you need: